+- Bathing

+- Dressing and undressing

+- Eating

+- Transferring from bed to chair and back again

+Make sure you're fully covered

 The good news is that medical advances mean more people than ever are surviving conditions that might have killed earlier generations.
 Critical illness cover can provide cash to allow you to pursue a less stressful lifestyle while you recover from illness, or you can use it for any other purpose.
 Don't leave it to chance - make sure you're fully covered.

-Income protection insurance

-How would you pay the bills if you were sick or injured and couldn't work?
+CRITICAL ILLNESS COVER COVID-19: What you need to know ritical illness insurance offers you and your loved ones financial support should you unexpectedly fall ill with a specified illness.
+Critical illnesses are identified under a specific set of criteria and coronavirus (COVID-19) is not a specified critical illness under the Association of British Insurers (ABI) 'Guide to Minimum Standards for Critical Illness Cover'.
+In the unfortunate event that you were to develop a critical illness that is addressed in the 'ABI Guide to Minimum Standards for Critical Illness' as a result of coronavirus, the majority of insurers would be expected to approach this claim in the same way as they would usually.
+Most people will still be able to get critical illness insurance at this difficult time.
+In a minority of cases, such as if you are experiencing coronavirus symptoms or have tested positive for coronavirus and are still experiencing symptoms, there could be a delay to the decision as some insurers have temporarily postponed new applications until you have tested negatively.
+In the instance where your application is delayed, insurers are working with professional financial advisers to enable an efficient re-application once there is less strain on the healthcare services.
+The delay will not impact your ability to apply for insurance in the future.
+Many insurers are working to explore other ways to accept applications that require medical evidence in this new environment.
+This could include offering virtual medical screening, for example.

-Being unable to work can quickly turn your world upside down.
+INCOME PROTECTION NSURANCE No one likes to think that something bad will happen to them eing unable to work can quickly turn our world upside down, as we've seen for thousands of people during the coronavirus (COVID-19) pandemic crisis.
 No one likes to think that something bad will happen to them, but if you couldn't work due to a serious illness, how would you manage financially?
 Could you survive on savings or sick pay from work?
 If not, you may need some other way to keep paying the bills - and you might want to consider income protection insurance.

-You might think this may not happen to you, and of course we hope it doesn't, but it's important to recognise that no one is immune to the risk of illness and accidents.
+You might think this will not happen to you and of course we hope it doesn't, but it's important to recognise that no one is immune to the risk of illness and accidents.
 No one can guarantee that they will not be the victim of an unfortunate accident or be diagnosed with a serious illness.
-This won't stop the bills arriving or the mortgage payments from being deducted from your bank account, so going without income protection insurance could be tempting fate.

-PROVIDING MONTHLY PAYMENTS

-Income protection insurance is a long-term insurance policy that provides a monthly payment if you can't work because you're ill or injured, and typically pays out until you can start working again, or until you retire, die or the end of the policy term - whichever is sooner.
+The bills won't stop arriving nor the mortgage payments stop being deducted from your bank account, so going without income protection insurance could be tempting fate.
+Providing monthly payments Income protection insurance is a long-term insurance policy that provides a monthly payment if you can't work because you're ill or injured, and typically pays out until you can start working again, or until you retire, die or the end of the policy term - whichever is sooner.
 Keep your finances healthy as you recover from illness or injury: